 What You Need to Know About German Volume Training

-But this fantastic protocol, popularized by legendary strength coach Charles Poliquin, is a fantastic way to get you out of a rut with your training and elicit some serious hypertrophy.
+But this fantastic protocol, popularised by legendary strength coach Charles Poliquin, is a fantastic way to get you out of a rut with your training and elicit some serious hypertrophy.
 Often called ‘The 10 Sets Method’, it works on the Law of Repeated Effort—doing rep after rep to force the body to respond, adapt and grow.
 It’s helped Olympic weightlifters pack on lean mass out of season and it’s something bodybuilders and strength athletes turn to time and time again to make impressive gains in a short space of time.

 The premise of GVT is simple but brutally effective for getting you growing and getting stronger—you hit 10×10 on your primary lifts.

 Yes, you read that correctly a total of 100 reps over 10 sets on squat, bench and deadlift at a submaximal weight (somewhere around 50-60% of your one-rep max).
 Six weeks of following this training protocol to the letter will bring you massive results.
 But there are five key tips that you should remember when starting GVT to maximise your efforts.